Call for Applications for Campus Visit by 2021 Distinguished Feminist Activism Award Winner: Dr. Brittany Pearl Battle

 - Nominations are kept current for three years, after which they are put aside until a new request is made by the nominator.
 Nominators are responsible or keeping records current.
 The nominator must contact the Feminist Activism Award Committee Chair annually to make sure the file is under consideration.

 You must be an SWS member to nominate someone for this award and the person you nominate must also be an SWS member.
-November 1, 2021 Deadline.
+October 15, 2022 ET Deadline.

 Benefits of Award